surma/surma.dev/content/things/compile-js.md

 works.

 ## JSXX

 Let’s start with the most normal part of this setup.
 The parser.

 ### Parsing

-I didn’t want write my own parser.
+I didn’t want to write my own parser.
 That’s not where the interesting parts of this project were going to happen.
-Since I wanted to write this transpiler in Rust (move over, OCaml), I decided to just rip out the parser and the AST from [swc], which would allow me to parse even the most recent ES2022 syntax.
+Since I wanted to write this transpiler in Rust, I decided to just rip out the parser and the AST from [swc], which would allow me to parse even the most recent ES2022 syntax.
 My goal was to exploit the similarities between JS and C++ to keep the transpiler extremely simple.
 All it would do is traverse the JS AST and emit corresponding C++ code in a single pass, without tracking variable scopes, types or any of that complicated compiler-y stuff.
 Most of the meat would be in the runtime I was going to write.
 The guiding principle here is: It doesn’t need to be pretty, it just needs to compile.

 ### Variables